 We often run into homeowners who are frustrated because they just had their air conditioner repaired a year or two ago.
 AC repairs, just like car or home repairs, can be expensive and they’re not something you can easily plan for.
 When something goes wrong, it goes wrong and needs to be fixed, and you likely never get a heads up when you’d like one.

 We completely understand.
 We’re not here to blame homeowners or try to convince you that you should pay an obscene amount of money for your air conditioner because “everyone else is.”
-There’s a time and place for AC service in North Dallas, TX, and the more frequent these repairs, the more likely you need a permanent solution like an AC replacement.
+There’s a time and place for AC service in Plano, TX, and the more frequent these repairs, the more likely you need a permanent solution like an AC replacement.

 Let’s talk about the time that you should see between each AC repair and why this matters in the long run.

 We’d like to divide this blog post into three segments.
 Each of these will detail a different amount of time between repair needs.
 If you’re frustrated with your frequently broken or malfunctioning air conditioner, locate which timeframe fits your home the most and read about what we might suggest in your given situation.